Close Menu

 This one tastes like real fruit rather than fake candy flavoring.

 This stressed me out for a while.
-Our pediatric dentist kept it simple.

-• Always check with your own dentist, but switching to a fruit flavor was honestly the second biggest thing that helped us, right after the stuffed animal trick.
+But switching to a fruit flavor was honestly the second biggest thing that helped us, right after the stuffed animal trick.

-What Dentists Actually Say About This
+What Dentists Actually Say About Toddler Tooth Brushing

 But our pediatric dentist told me something that really helped me relax: “At this age, building the habit matters more than perfect technique.”